East Village, Manhattan: Landmark efforts

 Landmark efforts have included a number of losses as well.
 For instance, although the GVSHP and allied groups asked in 2012 that the Mary Help of Christians school, church and rectory be designated as landmarks, the site was demolished starting in 2013.
 In 2011, an early 19th-century Federal house at 35 Cooper Square – one of the oldest on the Bowery and in the East Village – was approved for demolition to make way for a college dorm. over requests of community groups and elected officials.
 Furthermore, the LPC acts on no particular schedule, leaving open indefinitely some "calendared" requests for designation.
 Sometimes it simply declines requests for consideration, as it did regarding an intact Italianate tenement at 143 East 13th Street.
 In other cases the LPC has refused the expansion of existing historic districts, as in 2016 when it declined to add 264 East 7th Street (the former home of illustrator Felicia Bond) and four neighboring rowhouses to the East Village/Lower East Side Historic District.

 2015 gas explosion

 On March 26, 2015, a gas explosion occurred on Second Avenue after a gas line was tapped.
 The explosion and resulting fire destroyed three buildings at 119, 121 and 123 Second Avenue, between East 7th Street and St. Marks Place.
 Two people were killed, and at least twenty-two people were injured, four critically.
 Three restaurants were also destroyed in the explosion.
-Landlord Maria Hrynenko and an unlicensed plumber and another employee were sentenced to prison time for their part in causing the explosion in New York State Supreme Court.
-Ms. Hrynenko allowed an illegal gas line to be constructed on her property.
+Landlord Maria Hrynenko, an unlicensed plumber, and contractor Dilber Kukic were sentenced to prison time for their part in causing the explosion in New York State Supreme Court.
+Hrynenko was released in October 2023 and is under post-release supervision through April 2026.
+Kukic served time at the Wallkill Correctional Facility and was released on parole in February 2025.
+Hrynenko allowed an illegal gas line to be constructed on her property.